wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 a7800DS is an Atari ProSystem 7800 console emulator.
 To use this emulator, you must use compatibles rom with a78/bin format.
+Strongly recommend you use NTSC roms...
+PAL ones have more scanlines and will render more slowly.
+All the debug on this port to the DS has been done with NTSC roms.
 Do not ask me about such files, I don't have them.
 A search with Google will certainly help you.